A Quick Guide to Steadicams

 More Info on Steadicams

 Setting up your Steadicam is only half the challenge.
-It takes years of practice and experience to become a master Steadicam operator (which is why it is a sought after, well paid position in film and television).
+It takes years of practice and experience to become a master Steadicam operator (which is why it’s a sought-after, well-paid position in film and television).
 Check out these links featuring more useful information on Steadicam operation:

-- Tiffin - The makers of Merlin and other professional Steadicams
+- Tiffin (by the makers of Merlin and other professional Steadicams)

-- The Steadicam Operators Association – professional group for users
+- The Steadicam Operators Association (a professional group for users)

 - Steadicam Workshops